MAUVE Scores for Generative Models: Theory and Practice: Introduction

 \section{Introduction}

 Large-scale generative artificial intelligence models show an ability to produce human-like text and realistic images.
-The recent ChatGPT model\footnote{\url{https://openai.com/blog/chatgpt/}.} has rapidly gained wide prominence in the general public for its articulate responses across many topics and styles.
-More generally, models such as Stable Diffusion~\cite{rombach2022high}, DALL-E 2~\cite{ramesh2022hierarchical}, and GPT-3~\cite{brown2020language} can produce original content in response to queries in the form of blog posts, poetry, computer programs, and artwork.
+Recent chatbots such as ChatGPT/GPT-4~\cite{openai2023gpt4}, Bard~\cite{bard}, and Ernie Bot~\cite{sun2021ernie} have rapidly gained wide prominence in the general public for their articulate responses across many topics and styles.
+More generally, large language models such as Llama-2~\cite{touvron2023llama}, Falcon~\cite{falcon40b}, Bloom~\cite{workshop2022bloom}, and Mistral~\cite{jiang2023mistral}, as well as image and multi-modal generative models such as Stable Diffusion~\cite{rombach2022high}, Imagen~\cite{saharia2022photorealistic}, and CM3leon~\cite{yu2023scaling} can produce original content in response to queries in the form of blog posts, poetry, computer programs, and artwork.

 However, evaluating the distributions captured by such large-scale generative models requires substantial effort.
 Automatic measures can dramatically reduce the cost of evaluation, in turn making it easier to rapidly develop models, choose hyperparameters, and understand a model’s capabilities.